Rifts: Promise of Power

 Rifts: Promise of Power is a 2005 video game licensed for the Rifts role-playing game (RPG) from Palladium Books.
-It was later released in October for the N-Gage.
+It was released for the N-Gage in 2005.
 The basic mechanics of the game are adapted from the pen-and-paper version, utilizing an action point turn-based system.

+In 2025, Palladium Books announced plans to crowdfund the re-release of the game on PC.

 Gameplay

 There are three character classes available in Promise of Power.
 There are three proto-classes from which players can select at the outset of the game: Mercenary, Psionic, and Magic User.
 Upon reaching fourth level, players may choose a specialization such as Borg, Burster, or Ley Line Walker, some of which are restricted based on proto-class.
 One character class specially designed for the game – the Elemental Fusionist – was adapted into the Rifts Ultimate Edition core rulebook.

 The game covers five different locations on Rifts Earth from the sourcebooks.
 Promise of Power is set on Rifts Earth, a post-apocalyptic world a few hundred years in the future.
 It features advanced technology, magic and psionic powers, alien and monstrous beings from other dimensions, mutants, and vampires.